 VPN Unlimited has a dedicated Netflix VPN server in San Francisco, California (USA).
 I was able to connect to the server and stream Netflix without any issues.
 The main drawback, however, is that the speeds were rather slow, as pointed out above (around 4 Mbps download speed).

 Another drawback is that there appears to be only one server that works with Netflix.
-If Netflix were to start blocking this server location, there does not appear to be any backup options in place (unlike some other Netflix VPN services).

 VPN Unlimited review conclusion